techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant-languages.md

 |Welsh (United Kingdom)                  |Y                        |N                                      |

 > [!NOTE]
 > Choosing a language that doesn't support Speech Recognition will disable the voice inputs option within the menu and dial by name will be restricted to using keypad (DTMF) entry only.
-Please refer to [Dial by Name - Keypad (DTMF) entry](dial-voice-reference.md#dial-by-name---keypad-dtmf-entry) for more information.
+For more information, see [Dial by Name - Keypad (DTMF) entry](dial-voice-reference.md#dial-by-name---keypad-dtmf-entry).

 > [!NOTE]
 > When using Text to Speech, the text must be entered in the selected language as the system doesn't perform translation.